verbb/formie/docs/developers/field.md

 ### Phone
 Setting | Description
 --- | ---
-`showCountryCode` | Whether to show an additional dropdown for selecting the country code.
-`countryShowDialCode` | Whether to show an the dial code.
 `countryAllowed` | A collection of allowed countries.
-`countryLabel` | The label for the Country sub-field.
-`countryPlaceholder` | The placeholder for the Country sub-field.
 `countryDefaultValue` | The default value for the Country sub-field.
-`countryCollapsed` | Whether the Country sub-field is collapsed in the control panel.
 `countryEnabled` | Whether the Country sub-field is enabled in the control panel.
-`countryOptions` | An array of options available to pick a country from.
-`numberLabel` | The label for the Number sub-field.
-`numberPlaceholder` | The placeholder for the Number sub-field.
-`numberDefaultValue` | The default value for the Number sub-field.
-`numberCollapsed` | Whether the Number sub-field is collapsed in the control panel.

 ### Products